 In this work, a generalization of this approach is proposed, exploiting results presented on Chapter 2 to expand the solver tasks and to enhance its performance.
-The work presented is NiBLoS, a logical reasoner that allows the specification of BL logic and of the logics based on certain BL-chains, namely the ones defined from a finite number of components of the $[0, 1]{L}, [0, 1]{G}$ and $[0, 1]{\Pi}$ standard BL-chains and finitely valued components of the previous families (\mathbf{L}{n} and \mathbf{G}{n}).
-Also it is possible to use rational truth-constants in any of these logics.
+The work presented is a logical reasoner that allows the specification, in term of its components, of any continuous t-norm and the use of BL too.
+Also is allowed to work with finitelyvalued Lukasiewicz and Gödel logics, and as an important feature, all these logics can be used extended with rational truth-constants.
 Also, it seemed interesting to add to the software more flexibility in the sense of performing more tasks than just testing the theoremhood of a formula in a certain logic.
-In NiBLoS, checking whether a given formula (possibly with truth-constants) is a logical consequence of a finite set of formulas (possibly with truth-constants as well) is feasible, and also is allowed to ask about the models satisfying a certain set of equations.
+In the new solver, checking whether a given formula (possibly with truth-constants) is a logical consequence of a finite set of formulas (possibly with truth-constants as well) is feasible, and also is allowed to ask about the models satisfying a certain set of equations.

-The main idea for doing this comes from Theorem 2.4.6, which asserts that any continuous t-norm v can be expressed as the ordinal sum of the three main continuous t-norms ${L}$, ${G}$ and ${\Pi}$.
+The main idea for doing this comes from Theorem 2.27, which asserts that any continuous t-norm v can be expressed as the ordinal sum of the three main continuous t-norms ${L}$, ${G}$ and ${\Pi}$.
 From this result, defining these three t-norms and the ordinal sum within the SMT-LIB language would provide not only a theoremhood prover for any continuous t-norm based fuzzy logic (included infinite ordinal sums), but also an application for checking finite logical consequence and a model generator tool for these logics (very useful for looking for counterexamples).

 The BL case was not considered in [ABMV12] because the semantics is based on a family of continuous t-norms, and not just on one.
-However, by Theorem 2.4.2 we can reduce proofs over BL, when working with concrete formulas, to proofs over the logic defined with the t-norm given by an ordinal sum of (n + 1) Lukasiewicz components, where n is the number of different variables in the set of formulas involved.
-This will be the method we use in NiBLoS for the implementation of BL, since it has performance advantages over using the idea in Theorem 2.4.4.
+However, by Theorem 2.23 we can reduce proofs over BL, when working with concrete formulas, to proofs over the logic defined with t-norm given by an ordinal sum of (n+1) Lukasiewicz components, where n is the number of different variables in the set of formulas involved.
+This will be the method we use in our solver for the implementation of BL, since it has performance advantages over using the idea in Theorem 2.25.

-To implement the ordinal sum as defined above, as done in [ABMV12], we initially considered the classical definition of the three t-norms, i.e. the ones from Definitions 2.2.4, 2.2.5 and 2.2.6 respectively.
+To implement the ordinal sum as defined above, as done in [ABMV12]. we initially considered the classical definition of the three t-norms, i.e. the ones from Definitions 2.9, 2.10 and 2.11 respectively.
 These definitions are given using only addition and multiplication over the real unit interval (in the case of the finitely-valued Łukasiewicz and Gödel logics, over a corresponding subset of the natural numbers).
 Thus, it is natural to implement a solver for these three kind of logics and all the family over them using the QF_LRA and QF_NLRA theories of the SMT solver, as it was done for each particular case in [ABMV12].
-For Łukasiewicz and Gödel t-norms, a lineal real arithmetic theory is enough to define the needed operations, and whenever the product t-norm is involved in the decomposition, the non-linear real arithmetic is used to deal with Product t-norm and residuum.
+For Lukasiewicz and Gödel t-norms, a lineal real arithmetic theory is enough to define the needed operations, and whenever the product t-norm is involved in the decomposition, the non-linear real arithmetic is used to deal with Product t-norm and residuum.
 The problem with this approach is that, computationally, product and division are very slow operations, so when the Product t-norm is involved on the definition of the t-norm of the logic, the efficiency of the solver falls dramatically, even for really simple cases, as we will describe on Section 5.4.